srinandan/apigee-network-bridge/README.md

 * An Apigee org is provisioned.
 See [here](https://cloud.google.com/apigee/docs/api-platform/get-started/overview) for instructions.
 * gcloud CLI is installed
-* gsutil CLI is installed
-* The GCP region which has the Apigee runtime instance enabled, has [Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access#config-pga) enabled

 To know which runtime instances you have, run the command: